Spokane’s Best Neighborhoods —

 Indian Canyon Neighborhood Description

 Indian Canyon takes it name from the waterfall and canyon that’s tucked away within it, as does the municipal golf course that anchors the neighborhood.
-Because of Indian Canyon Golf Course, the City of Spokane owns a dearth of natural areas surrounding it, which provide plenty of trails fit for mountain bikes or rigorous hikes.
+Because of Indian Canyon Golf Course, the City of Spokane owns a dearth of natural areas surrounding it, which provide plenty of trails fit for mountain bikes or rigorous hikes and runs.
 The lower reaches of Indian Canyon Neighborhood are extraordinarily family friendly.
 With the woods that surround the golf course always just a block or two away, kids have a wealth of opportunities for exploration.
 During the winter months, the steep hills of the golf course sure do make for some excellent sledding or cross country skiing, too.
-The cherry on top is Indian Canyon Neighborhood feeds into Hutton Elementary on the South Hill, one of Spokane’s finest public schools.
+The cherry on top is Indian Canyon Neighborhood feeds into Hutton Elementary on the South Hill, one of Spokane’s finest public elementary schools.

 An Identifiable Center